TianjiaoLuo/GAN-BMC/README.md

 and better performance in terms of FID score.*

 ### This implementation includes Dirac-GAN-BMC and styleGAN2-ada-BMC with controller on generator
+### This repo is modified from styleGAN2-ADA-pytorch implementation

 ## Getting started